Another major transformation emerged in my thinking relating to Band 5 (level) 2 development.

 And when proper balance is maintained (with involuntary projections largely ceasing) the will can then more freely operate in a seamless fashion with respect to the integration of both modes.

-As I have explained in my understanding, the Zeta 2 zeros (associated with the ordinal nature of number) had earlier become associated with "higher" super-conscious understanding, that eventually become largely grounded in the conventional conscious levels of Band 2.
+As I have explained in my understanding, the Zeta 2 zeros (relating to the ordinal nature of number) had earlier become associated with "higher" super-conscious understanding, that eventually become largely grounded in the conventional conscious levels of Band 2.

 I was able to now satisfactorily understand, to my own mind, both the relative and absolute basis of the ordinal nature of number.
 And this conformed to a cognitive appreciation of number (based on refined rational interpretation, fuelled by intuitive insight of a qualitative nature).